Selecting Audio

 You will have read the term focus several times on this page and you may be wondering what is the difference between "focus" and "Selection".

-You may have noticed in the images on this page that the tracks have a yellow border around them.
+You may have noticed in the images on this page that some of the tracks have a colored border around them (the actual color depends on the Theme you choose).
 This border indicates that this track has focus.

 The track that has focus is the track that accepts any command whose name includes "focused track".
 These commands include commands such as "Close focused track" (Shift + C), "Mute/Unmute focused track" (Shift + U) and "Toggle focused track" (RETURN or Enter, which toggles whether the focused track is selected or not).